-Intended Outcomes: To protect and restore Florida's springs.
+Intended Outcomes: To protect and restore the quality and quantity of water flowing from Florida's springs.
 To support Florida's tourism by preserving recreational opportunities.
 To provide economic benefit to local communities.
 To create jobs for Floridians.

 Performance Measures: As part of the project proposal process, prospective grant recipients must identify specific project outcomes.
 These outcomes reflect nutrient reductions or other improvements in water quality measures associated with the project proposal.
 The Department evaluates these proposed outcomes in relation to the Department's overall water quality restoration goals established in its BMAPs or alternative restoration plans.